Auwal007/Auwal007/README.md

 ## Hi there 👋

+- 🔭 I’m Muhammad Adam
+- 🌱 I’m currently learning Data Science with Python.
+- 👯 I’m looking to collaborate on Python or ML projects.
+- 💬 Ask me about anything.
+- 😄 Pronouns: Him/He
+- ⚡ Fun fact: I love to explore and learn on various topics.

 <!--
 **Auwal007/Auwal007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.